-Creativity is an important factor in design.
-Using different design elements in many ways brings out new perspectives and arouses different emotions from its viewers.
+Creativity is an essential factor in design.
+Using different design elements in many ways brings out new perspectives and arouses other emotions from its viewers.
 However, if there's something that goes beyond creativity in design, that is value.

-Being a good designer means that you are capable of designing and conveying a clear message to your viewers or audiences.
-Whether you are designing for a product, startup, corporate, or for a website, your design should have clarity, must be valuable, and meaningful.
+Being a good designer means that you can design and convey a clear message to your viewers or audiences.
+Whether you are preparing for a product, startup, corporate, or for a website, your design should have clarity, must be valuable, and meaningful.

 Having a good foundation and rules to live by can give you direction on your journey to becoming a good designer.
 In this case, here are 10 valuable pieces of advice and good bases in creating a design.

 When creating a design, you should be creative and resourceful.
 Anything can be used to make a great design, whether it's recycled material or through the use of modern technology.
 However, an innovative design should always keep up with the times, to work with the demands of the ever-changing society it was made for.

 This must be one of the most fundamental goals in design.
 It is that you must create something that is visually pleasing.
 The aesthetics of the design is what lifts products from the shelves, attracts people, and helps build a brand.
 A good design doesn't just work well.
 It should also be compelling to be appreciated and remembered.

 Designers must never forget that a good design is meant to be valid.
 Often we are too focused on the aesthetic qualities and aspects of design that we forget that it has a functional part as well.